awsdocs/aws-codepipeline-user-guide/doc_source/action-reference-CodestarConnectionSource.md

 # CodeStarSourceConnection<a name="action-reference-CodestarConnectionSource"></a>

 Triggers a pipeline when a new commit is made on a third\-party source code repository\.
-The source action retrieves code changes when a pipeline is manually executed or when a webhook event is sent from the source provider\.
+The source action retrieves code changes when a pipeline is manually run or when a webhook event is sent from the source provider\.

+**Note**
+This feature is not available in the Asia Pacific \(Hong Kong\) Region\.
+To use other source actions available in that Region, see [Source action integrations](integrations-action-type.md#integrations-source)\.

 Connections can associate your AWS resources with the following third\-party repositories:
 + Bitbucket \(through the **Bitbucket** provider option in the CodePipeline console\)